gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction4.md

     List.tail names |> Maybe.withDefault []
 ```

-While lists are immutable, it is easy (and efficient) to create new lists by joining a new values and an existing list.
+While lists are immutable, it is easy (and efficient) to create new lists by joining new values and an existing list.
 This is achieved with the [cons operator `::`](http://package.elm-lang.org/packages/elm-lang/core/latest/List#::)

 ```elm {l siding}